-The Belgian Development Cooperation regards gender equality as a matter of fundamental human rights and of social justice and integrates it as a transversal topic in its policies, strategies and actions.
+The Belgian Development Cooperation regards gender equality as a matter of fundamental human rights and of social justice, and integrates it as a transversal topic in its policies, strategies and actions.

 The Gender Strategy

 This document aims to present the main challenges that women and girls face around the world divided into five categories: women as users & consumers, as workers, leaders, entrepreneurs and as stakeholders.
-This approach allows BIO to wear gender lens to examine the challenges women face in these different roles and the potential impact of BIO’s activities on gender equality.
-In addition, this document looks into what BIO has been doing until now on the topic, assesses the challenges and opportunities and proposes an action plan to support and promote gender equality.
+This approach allows BIO to wear a gender lens to examine the challenges women face in these different roles and the potential impact of BIO’s activities on gender equality.
+In addition, this document looks into what BIO has been doing until now on the topic, assesses the challenges and opportunities, and proposes an action plan to support and promote gender equality.

 Gender & Infrastructure